PX4/PX4-user_guide/en/middleware/micrortps_manual_code_generation.md

                         directory(ies) to add to preprocessor include paths of fastrtpsgen, by default empty -r [ROS2_DISTRO], --ros2-distro [ROS2_DISTRO]
-                        ROS2 distro, only required if generating the agent for usage with ROS2 nodes, by default empty --delete-tree         Delete dir tree output dir(s)
+                        ROS 2 distro, only required if generating the agent for usage with ROS 2 nodes, by default empty --delete-tree         Delete dir tree output dir(s)
 ```